 So far, I’ve led you to believe Humboldt County is best known for its pot production, but there were other events unique to our area, like Tree Sitters (to prevent from cur down) making significant news.
 Their tactic was an offshoot of Earth First!, which had a reputation for violence.
 (The exclamation point is part of their name.)

-I had just one full-time reporter, and he was the person who thought he should be the editor, not me.
+I had just one full-time reporter who thought he should be the editor, not me.
 I had three part-time correspondents to assign specific stories.
-One incidentally had a PhD. from Berkley, yes, UC Berkley.
+One incidentally had a Ph.D. from Berkley, yes, UC Berkley.
 Nothing related to journalism, but one with a doctorate should be able to write news stories, and she could and was good.
 I also had a stringer who did local HS sports reporting.
 She was always asking for an advance on the small amount of money she was paid for the stories.

 It may have been a good time for a young reporter trying to make a name for herself to become an editor, but not for me.
 For our small coverage area, there was a surfeit of hand news; plane crashes, missing persons, (the aforementioned) Tree Sitting civil disobedience, and a Coast Guard helicopter in Shelter Cove, killing all aboard.
+Stories about budget shortages, no money to fix roads or provide police protection in outlying areas, and so forth were plentiful.
+The annual Redwood Run (mostly Harleys), the popular Reggae on the River, drew people from several states and countries.

 Complaints of low-flying aircraft by law enforcement searching for pot were common.
 However, all stories about marijuana weren’t about the peace-loving, laid-back stoned ones, but about greed, paranoia, and crimes involved in the growing cannabis, up to and including homicide, as featured in the engaging Murder Mountain cable TV series.

-With so much to report, I was writing a lot of the articles.
+With so much to report, I was writing many articles.

 I submitted my resignation after editing for less than a year.
 I stayed on long enough for the new editor to get acclimated to the job.
 Ten months after I left the Redwood Record, it folded (pun intended).